ueberdosis/gitlab-ci-build-tools/README.md

       CODE
 ```

-If you want to run **multiple instances** on the same stage, pass a name as argument to the `run` command.
-This will prefix the resulting container names and allows concurreny:
+If you want to run **multiple instances** in the same pipeline, pass a name as argument to the `run` command.
+This will prefix the resulting container names and allows concurrency:

 ```yaml
 unit_tests: